ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 given to the computer by typing at the start of a new line the command followed by pressing the "RETURN" key.

-STCjP    causes the computer to stop whatever it is doing with

-the program.
-ST(JP may be used even with the computer is typing out; in this case it responds to your simply typing the letter S even without a "RETURN".
+STOP    causes the computer to stop whatever it is doing with the program.
+STOP may be used even with the computer is typing out; in this case it responds to your simply typing the letter S even without a "RETURN".

-LIST    will type out a complete listing of the program as it is,

-including all the corrections that have been made.
+LIST    will type out a complete listing of the program as it is, including all the corrections that have been made.
 To stop

 hell0